Rule and reign of heaven

 You may think you are accomplishing nothing, and so nothing you are doing is noticed, and therefore nothing you are doing has value.

-The things you are doing now may take you to greater places.
+The things you are doing now may take you to greater places or to worse ones.

 Joseph started in the bottom of a well.
 God guided his life.
 Where you are now does not have to be your final destination.